 Make plans in advance for livestock.
 Keep a 3+ day supply of water, feed, hay, and medication in a centralized location.

-The City of Brampton Evacuation Plan indicates that City of Brampton Animal Services will provide overall coordination with other agencies such as local veterinarians, the Society For The Prevention of Cruelty To Animals and the Humane Society in an evacuation emergency.
+The City of Brampton Evacuation Plan indicates that the City of Brampton Animal Services will provide overall coordination with pet owners, other city departments, regional agencies and other stakeholders such as local veterinarians, the Society For The Prevention of Cruelty To Animals and the Humane Society in an evacuation emergency.